 The EU Youth Conferences play a major role in the 9th cycle.
 They are the moment when ideas from young people and policy makers are gathered at European level, good practices and advice are exchanged, results of consultations are collected, and concrete political demands are formulated.
 The contents of the three EU Youth Conferences build on each other and on previous Youth Conferences.
 In their sequence they describe an effective and inclusive youth participation process.
 To make the Youth Conferences as meaningful and successful as possible, it is important to ensure adequate knowledge and training about the European Youth Goals and the EU Youth Dialogue process for all youth facilitators and moderators participating and shaping the EU Youth Conferences.

 The first EU Youth Conference will take place in Strasbourg, France, during the French Presidency of the EU in the European parliament at the end of January 2022 (24th-26th January).
 This first Conference will be launching the 9th cycle and will be aiming to clarify priorities for a sustainable green Europe and inclusive societies from youth delegates and decision makers attending the event.
-The French Presidency will start addressing substantive issues to update the frame of the cycle and discuss the specific angle of young people as agents of change towards environment/climate change.
-The Conference will contribute to shaping the qualitative and quantitative (TBC) consultations package that will be guiding national and European level dialogue activities for the entire cycle.
-The Conference will also have a thematic focus on how to empower, all young people to act as agents of change towards environment/climate change .
+The French Presidency will start addressing substantive issues to update the frame of the cycle and discuss the specific angle of young people as agents of change towards environment.
+The Conference will be the moment to reflect on the qualitative and quantitative consultations framework and on the tool kit that will be guiding national and European level dialogue activities for the entire cycle.
+The Conference will also have a thematic focus on how to empower, all young people to act as agents of change towards environment.
+In order to create link with existing European processes, the EUYC will be labellized “Conference on the future of Europe”.
 At last, the Conference will seek to also open up the European level activity to young people and youth organizations in Strasbourg and the region for more young people to be able to experience this European part of the process.

 The second EU Youth Conference in the Czech Republic in July 2022 (11th-13th July) will take stock of what has been discussed during the consultation phase and its activities with young people.
-National working groups may be asked for progress reports (TBC) on consultations in order to better formulate the topics of the conference.
-The final reports of the consultations will be processed later after the conference.
+National working groups will be asked for progress reports on consultations in order to better formulate the topics of the conference.
+The final reports of the consultations will be an update of the progress report to be processed later after the conference to give National Working group more time to run the consultation during the summer.
 The conference will take place in ongoing consultations, and therefore partial results will be discussed there and will focus mainly on specific methods, from which proposals for youth actions for the implementation phase may arise.
 These ideas will inspire the implementation actions that would start after the Conference and after publishing of the summary report, at the local, regional, national and European levels.